 How to Prepare For a Culture Fit Interview

 How to prepare for a culture fit interview?
-At the end of the day, a grade “A” fit interview performance is accomplished by marrying 2 things:
+At the end of the day, a grade “A” fit interview performance is accomplished by combining 2 things:

 - A deep understanding of the firm (including its operations and culture)